ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Manual release processes are discouraged and should be avoided.
 Automated release processes minimize human-error and alleviate workload on teams.
-For more information, see :ref: `Automate release process`.
+For more information, see :ref:`Automate release process`.

 Publish privately on PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 It is sometimes necessary to host and pull packages that are not ready to be
 hosted on the public `PyPI`_.
 For example, if a PyAnsys library requires
-auto-generated gRPC' interface files from a feature or service that is still
+auto-generated gRPC interface files from a feature or service that is still
 private, this package should be hosted on a private PyPI repository.

 ANSYS, Inc. has a private repository at `PyAnsys PyPI`_.
 Access is controlled